 Guess what!
 We originally wrote this post in January 2020.
 So, why are we telling you this again?
 Because repurposing content is actually more than OK when you work at a nonprofit!

-Have you ever compared your own nonprofit’s communication strategy with the ones you donate to?
-You may have found yourself wondering how some organizations come up with so much amazing content!
+Have you ever compared your own organization’s communication strategy with the ones you donate to?
+You may have found yourself wondering how some organizations come up with so much amazing content.

 Sound too good to be true?

-But you can extend the shelf-life of your stories, images, and messages by repurposing your nonprofit’s the content for different touches in your strategy.
+But you can extend the shelf-life of your stories, images, and messages by repurposing content for different touches in your fundraising strategy.

 Don’t look too hard!